aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

           dtype=float32)

-We can also check the dimensions of the embedding and confirm that the vector has been normalized:
+We can check the dimensions of the embedding and confirm that the vector has been normalized:

 ```python
 emb.shape